 For some patients, it only takes one treatment to get them back to a dizzy-free life.
 Others require a few treatments along with ongoing check-ins when the vertigo returns months or years later.

-There is hope for you and it’s just one appointment away!
+Fortunately, there is hope for you and it’s just one appointment away!